dapr/quickstarts/tutorials/workflow/python/monitor-pattern/README.md

     "\"Status is healthy after checking 3 times.\""
     ```

-    *The actual number of checks can vary since some randomization is used in the `CheckStatus` activity.*
+    *The actual number of checks can vary since some randomization is used in the `check_status` activity.*

 6. Stop the Dapr Multi-App run process by pressing `Ctrl+C`.